Alexander Karim

-Alexander Ally Karim (born 26 May 1976) is a Swedish actor and writer.
-He made waves as Frank Nordling on TV3's Advokaten, as he was the first black actor to play a lead character in a primetime drama in Sweden.
+Alexander Ally Karim (born Ally Kimbugwe Karim; 26 May 1976) is a Swedish actor and writer.
+His role as Frank Nordling in the Viaplay/TV3 series The Lawyer (Advokaten) earned him a Kristallen nomination for Best Actor in 2018.

+He is also known for his roles as Dr. Sigur Johanson in The Swarm, and as Ihab Rashid in FX's Tyrant.

 Background

-Karim was born Alexander Kimbugwe Karim on 26 May 1976 in Uppsala, Sweden to a family of refugees from Uganda who came to Sweden in 1975 to escape despotic president Idi Amin.
+Karim was born Ally Kimbugwe Karim on 26 May 1976 in Uppsala, Sweden to a family of refugees from Uganda who came to Sweden in 1975 to escape despotic president Idi Amin.
 He has two brothers: director Othman "Osmond" Karim and director Baker Karim.

 Karim is married with three children.